Google victory in German top court | DW | 27.07.2020

 Germany's highest court agreed with lower courts and rejected the two plaintiffs' appeals.

 In the first case, a former managing director of a charity had demanded Google remove links to certain news articles that appeared in searches of his name.
-The articles from 2011 reported that the organization had a deficit and that the manager had called in sick.
+The articles from 2011 reported that the charity was in financial trouble and that the manager had called in sick.
 He later argued in court that information on his personal health issues should not be divulged to the public years later.

 Read more: Germany's top court upholds murderer's right to be forgotten

-The second case concerned a financial services company that sought to have links to negative reports about its investment model removed.
+The second case concerned two leaders of a financial services company that sought to have links to negative reports about their investment model removed.
 The couple had argued that the US-based websites, which came up in the searches for their names, were full of fake news and sought to market other financial services providers.

 'Right to be forgotten'